Kenneth A. NovikoffPartner

 United States Court of Appeals, Second Circuit

-United States District Courts of the Eastern and Southern Districts of New YorkEducation
+U.S. District Courts for the Eastern and Southern Districts of New YorkEducation

 Washington College School of Law, Juris Doctor, cum laude